mykelalvis/FT/Traveller/WORKING/Mongoose/Small Craft Catalog.md

 Cargo 4.5 —
 Total: MCr13.51

-Commonly found clamped to the spoke of a well- funded Type-L laboratory ship, the research pinnace greatly expands the reach and capabilities of the researchers and scientists on board.
+Commonly found clamped to the spoke of a well-funded Type-L laboratory ship, the research pinnace greatly expands the reach and capabilities of the researchers and scientists on board.
 Equipped with its own laboratory, this craft allows for long-reaching

 field missions across a star system with the laboratory ship itself acting as a base of operations